eProsima/DDS-Router/docs/rst/use_cases/ros_cloud.rst

 |ddsrouter|, which can be accomplished by providing the following
 :download:`Dockerfile <../../resources/use_cases/ros_cloud/Dockerfile_ddsrouter>`.
 If willing to see log messages in ``STDOUT``, use :download:`Dockerfile <../../resources/use_cases/ros_cloud/Dockerfile_ddsrouter_logon>` instead.
-Assuming the name of the generated Docker image is ``ddsrouter:main``, the cloud router will then be deployed with the following settings:
+Assuming the name of the generated Docker image is ``ddsrouter:v3.2.0``, the cloud router will then be deployed with the following settings:

 .. literalinclude:: ../../resources/use_cases/ros_cloud/ddsrouter.yaml